Day of The Dead

 The Day of The Dead in Southern Arizona

-A memorable look at Dia de Los Muertos with Tucson author/oral historian
+A memorable small group Dia de Los Muertos experience in Southeastern Arizona with Tucson author/oral historian

 Patricia Preciado Martin

-The Day of the Dead, El Día de Los Muertos
+Day of the Dead, Día de Los Muertos

-The Day of the Dead, El Dia de Los Muertos, is a centuries-old tradition very much alive today in Southeastern Arizona.
+The Day of the Dead, El Dia de Los Muertos, is a centuries-old tradition you'll find to be very much alive today in Southeastern Arizona.
 This colorful and elaborate celebration is also a time of respect and remembrance.
-In cemeteries around southeastern Arizona, families gather to honor friends and relatives by cleaning and decorating their graves with fresh and paper flowers, candles and offerings of food and drink.
+In cemeteries around southeastern Arizona, families gather to honor friends and relatives by cleaning and decorating their graves with fresh and paper flowers, and sometimes with candles and offerings of food and drink.
 One special and off the beaten track example will be a 19th Century mining camp cemetery in the hills east of historic Patagonia.
-Join noted Tucson author and oral historian Patricia Preciado Martin, and our hosts Mary and Piet Van de Mark of Baja’s Frontier Tours (www.bajasfrontiertours.com), to experience this special holiday firsthand.
+Join noted Tucson author and oral historian, Patricia Preciado Martin, and our hosts, Mary & Piet Van de Mark of Tucson's Baja’s Frontier Tours, to experience this special holiday firsthand.
 Martin’s treasured stories bring to life our selection of hidden, historic and even “ghostly” cemeteries in southeastern Arizona.
-A delightful feature of our day afield will be Patricia's sharing of some of the contents of her own Dia de Los Muertos home altar; last year she brought a selection of personal and family remembrances which she assembled and discussed with our guests.
-The cost of this learning vacation includes comfortable transportation, picnic lunch, lots of fun and great photo ops!
+A delightful feature of our day afield will be Patricia's sharing of some of her own Dia de Los Muertos home altar; last year she brought a selection of personal and family remembrances which she assembled and discussed with our guests.
+This learning vacation includes comfortable transportation, picnic lunch, lots of fun and sightseeing and great photo ops!

-Only $99 per person including comfortable transportation roundtrip from Tucson, Arizona & a picnic lunch!
+Only $139 per person including very comfortable transportation roundtrip (with your own window seat!) from Tucson, Arizona, a picnic lunch and Travel & Trip Cancellation Insurance!

 Experience Day of The Dead - Arizona Style!